 FREQUENTLY ASKED QUESTIONS

 Below are answers to some common questions about UPLIZNA® (inebilizumab-cdon).
-You can also discuss any of these questions with your doctor when considering UPLIZNA.
+You can also discuss these questions with your doctor when considering UPLIZNA.

 Expand allCollapse all